William Woods Holden: Governor

 While voters were approving the new state constitution, Holden was elected governor at the head of the Republican ticket in 1868, defeating Thomas Samuel Ashe.
 When he was elected governor, Holden gave up editorship and ownership of the Standard.

 To combat the Ku Klux Klan, Holden hired two dozen detectives from 1869 to 1870, and although the detective unit was not overly successful in limiting Klan activities, his efforts to suppress the Klan exceeded those of other Southern governors.
 With new powers granted to him by the state legislature under the 1870 Shoffner Act, he called out the militia against the Klan in 1870, imposed martial law in two counties, and suspended the writ of habeas corpus for accused leaders of the Klan in what became known as the Kirk–Holden war.
 The result was a political backlash, accompanied by violence at the time of the election to suppress the black vote.
 The Republicans lost the legislative election.

 After the Democratic Party regained majorities in both houses of the state legislature in 1870, Governor Holden was impeached by the North Carolina House of Representatives on December 14, 1870.
-During his trial in the Senate he was defended by Nathaniel Boyden and William Nathan Harrell Smith, but he was convicted on six of the eight charges against him by Democratic members of the North Carolina Senate in party-line votes on March 22, 1871.
+During his trial in the Senate he was defended by Nathaniel Boyden and William N. H. Smith, but he was convicted on six of the eight charges against him by Democratic members of the North Carolina Senate in party-line votes on March 22, 1871.
 Holden's son-in-law, state senator Lewis P. Olds, was among those who voted against removal.
 The other two charges received majority votes, but not the required two-thirds majorities.

 The main charges against Holden were related to the rough treatment and arrests of North Carolina citizens by state militia officer Colonel George W. Kirk during the enforcement of Reconstruction civil rights legislation.
 Holden had formed the state militia to respond to the assassination of Republican senator John W. Stephens on May 21, 1870, and the lynching of Wyatt Outlaw, a black police officer in the town of Graham in Alamance County, as well as numerous attacks by the Ku Klux Klan.

 Holden was the first governor in American history to be impeached, convicted, and removed from office.
 Governor Charles L. Robinson of Kansas was the first American governor to be impeached, however, without conviction and removal.